-The Office continued the Regional Awareness and Accessibility Program (the Program) during 2021-22.
-A regional visit was conducted to Kununurra, Wyndham, Halls Creek, and a remote Aboriginal community in the East Kimberley Region in August-September 2021 and Broome, Derby and Fitzroy Crossing in the West Kimberley Region in October 2021.
+The Office continued the Regional Awareness and Accessibility Program (the Program) during 2022-23.
+Regional visits were conducted to Newman, Tom Price, Paraburdoo and the Jigalong community in the East Pilbara Region in November 2022 and Karratha, Roebourne and Port Hedland in the West Pilbara Region in May 2023.
 The visits include activities such as:

-- Drop-in clinics, which provided an opportunity for members of the local community to raise their concerns face-to-face with the staff of the Office; - Meetings provided an opportunity for Aboriginal communities to discuss government service delivery and where the Office may be able to assist; - Liaison with community, advocacy and consumer organisations to provide further information and discussion; and - Liaison with public authorities.
+- Drop-in clinics, which provided an opportunity for members of the local community to raise their concerns face-to-face with the staff of the Office; - Information sessions for the Aboriginal community, Elders and service providers, which provided an opportunity for Aboriginal communities to discuss government service delivery and where the Office may be able to assist; - Liaison with community, advocacy and consumer organisations to provide information about our role; - Liaison with public authorities, including a workshop on Effective Complaint Handling and Good Decision Making in Karratha in May 2023; and - Liaison with organisations that work with children to provide information about the Reportable Conduct Scheme, including an Introduction to the Reportable Conduct Scheme information session in Karratha in May 2023.

 The Program is an important way for the Office to raise awareness of, access to, and use of, its services for regional and Aboriginal Western Australians.
-The visits were coordinated with the Western Australian Energy and Water Ombudsman, the Health and Disability Services Complaints Office, the Equal Opportunity Commission, the Commonwealth Ombudsman, the Corruption and Crime Commission and the Department of Mines, Industry Regulation and Safety (Consumer Protection).
+In 2022-23, the visits were coordinated with the Western Australian Energy and Water Ombudsman, the Health and Disability Services Complaints Office, the Equal Opportunity Commission, the Commonwealth Ombudsman, the Office of the Information Commissioner (WA), and the Aboriginal Legal Service.